michaelyfan/michael-pad/README.md

 I wanted a mobile-responsive site to take notes while playing video games, and certain existing solutions kept failing on me.
 Mainly for use on my phone, and on Steam's in-game browser.

 Will be written in vanilla JavaScript and served statically.
-In a shocking break from tradition I will be using _no framworks_.
+In a shocking break from tradition I will be using _no frameworks_.

 ### TODOS
 * find a way to style Quill toolbar buttons